Lightning-AI/litgpt/tutorials/prepare_dataset.md

 ### Preparing Custom Datasets Using LitDataModule

-If you don't have a JSON file following the format described in the previous section, the easiest way to prepare a new dataset is to copy and modify one of the existing data modules in Lit-GPT:
+If you don't have a JSON file following the format described in the previous section, the easiest way to prepare a new dataset is to copy and modify one of the existing data modules in LitGPT:

-- [`lit_gpt/data/alpaca.py`](https://github.com/Lightning-AI/lit-gpt/blob/main/lit_gpt/data/alpaca.py) (if you plan to load a dataset from a JSON file);
+- [`litgpt/data/alpaca.py`](https://github.com/Lightning-AI/litgpt/blob/main/litgpt/data/alpaca.py) (if you plan to load a dataset from a JSON file);
-- [`lit_gpt/data/lima.py`](https://github.com/Lightning-AI/lit-gpt/blob/main/lit_gpt/data/lima.py) (if you plan to load a dataset using the `datasets` Python library).
+- [`litgpt/data/lima.py`](https://github.com/Lightning-AI/litgpt/blob/main/litgpt/data/lima.py) (if you plan to load a dataset using the `datasets` Python library).

 Note that you only need to modify a small fraction of the code file, namely the portion that downloads and formats the training data (see the `prepare_data` and `setup()` methods).